 Next, cut the apples into small pieces and put them in a pot with water.
 To prevent the sauce from turning dark, you can add a squeeze of lemon juice.

 Boil the water and let the apples simmer for about 20 minutes at low to medium heat.
 After that, you can mash the apples to get applesauce.
-Alternatively, you can mash the apples into a puree.
+You can continue further and mash the apples into a puree.

-Depending on your taste, you can now add vanilla, cinnamon, cloves or other spices to refine it.
+Depending on your taste, you can now add vanilla, cinnamon, cloves or other spices.

 How to Make Homemade Applesauce – Tips